globulion/clmb/README.md

 * `ESP` - charges from fitting to the electrostatic potential,
 * `CAMM` - Cumulative Atomic Multipole Moments.
+* `CABMM` - Cumulative Atomic and Bond Moments

 The tutorial is under preparation.

 ### Installation ###

 Installation prerequisites:
+- Python 2.6 or newer
+- NumPy module for Python
+- pp module for Python
 - PyQuante modified version (soon the link will be uploaded)
 - LibInt 1.1.4